Auston Matthews dazzles as Toronto Maple Leafs beat Montreal Canadiens in overtime

 The Leafs' phenom made the dubiously possible seem routine 8:16 into the first period, scoring a dazzling goal that saw him grab the puck in his own end, chip it over Charles Hudon to centre ice, knock Jordie Benn's clearing attempt out of the air, and proceed to rip one of the most gorgeous wrist shots of this or any era past Habs goaltender Carey Price's glove.

-That the goal wasn't a decisive marker – the game was tied 1-1 at the time – dulls the shine on it somewhat, but the 20-year-old took care of that in overtime by snapping home his second of the evening and fifth of the season to ensure a 4-3 Toronto win.
-The Maple Leafs snapped a 14-game winless streak against the Habs that dates back to the 2013-14 season.
+That the goal wasn't a decisive marker – the game was tied 1-1 at the time – dulls the shine on it somewhat.

+Happily the 20-year-old took care of that in overtime by snapping home his second of the evening and fifth of the season on a beautiful pass by William Nylander to give the Leafs a 4-3 win.

 Make it 18 goals in his last 24 games (including playoffs) for the Arizonan, whose legend keeps growing.

+Indeed, Toronto was heavily out-shot and out-chanced by an increasingly desperate Montreal team, which heads out on a Western road swing with just three points to show from its first five games.

+Their effort was not enough to forestall a defeat at the hands of their old rival, their first since Jan.
+18, 2014, a span of 14 games.

-The Canadiens carried the play early and opened the scoring just over two minutes into the game, with defenceman Jeff Petry leaning into a point shot from Jonathan Drouin's deft set-up and the puck zipping past a screened Frederik Andersen.
+The Canadiens carried the play early and opened the scoring just over two minutes into the game, defenceman Jeff Petry leaning into a point shot from Jonathan Drouin's deft set-up and the puck zipping past a screened Andersen.

 The Leafs have had no trouble scoring goals this season but generated surprisingly little in the way of scoring chances until James Van Riemsdyk snuck in behind Petry and the Montreal blue line and set sail for Price's net on a two-on-one with Mitch Marner.